-EXPERIMENTS
+6. EXPERIMENTS

-We evaluate our technique on a number of benchmarks.
-Our benchmarks include a bicycle model [4], a DC motor position control [28], a pitch angle control [28], an inverted pendulum [28] and a batch reactor process [9].
-The controllers for these system were taken from [19], which attempted to minimize the size of the region of practical stability by choosing a controller whose fixed point implementation has the best possible bound on the error among all controllers that stabilize the plant.
-To show the scalability of our tool we choose the example of a locomotive pulling a train car where the connection between the locomotive and the car is modeled by a spring in parallel with a damper [24].
+We evaluate our technique on a number of controller benchmarks: a bicycle model [4], a DC motor position control [25], a pitch angle control [25], an inverted pendulum [25], and a batch reactor process [9].
+The controllers for these systems are taken from [16], which attempted to minimize the size of the region of practical stability by choosing a controller whose fixed point implementation has the best possible bound on the error among all controllers that stabilize the plant.
+To show the scalability of our tool we choose the example of a locomotive pulling a train car where the connection between the locomotive and the car is modeled by a spring in parallel with a damper [20].
 By increasing the number of cars, we can increase the dimension of the system.
-We also consider a nonlinear controller for a rigid body [3] and the nonlinear B-splines functions [18].
+We also consider a nonlinear controller for a rigid body [3] and the nonlinear B-splines functions [15].
 Though most of our benchmarks are from the controller domain, nothing in our approach is actually domain specific.